nasamsay/df-detection/README.md

 | **FaceNet**     | **~92%** |

-> 📌 Note: Results are based on our validation set.
+> 📌 Note: Results are based on our test set.
 Actual performance may vary depending on the dataset and preprocessing pipeline.

 ---